hugomorg/cue/README.md

 Let's look at a slightly more complex example.
 You want to fetch the weather across different continents (let's say London and New York), so there are different APIs.
 However, you still want to group them under one module.

-No problem: just call `YourApp.enqueue!(name: city)` where `city` is the unique name you choose for the job.
+No problem: just call `YourApp.create_job!(name: city)` where `city` is the unique name you choose for the job.
 Then you can just pattern match.

 If you don't specify a name, the module is used as the default name.

+If you want to remove a job, it's: `YourApp.remove_job(name)`.
+If `name` isn't passed, the module is again used as the default.

 ```elixir
 defmodule YourApp do